Common Family Law Questions for North Carolina Residents

 Who has to leave the house in a North Carolina divorce?

-Unless there’s a court order or mutual agreement, neither spouse is required to leave the marital home during the separation period.
+Unless there’s a court order or mutual agreement, neither spouse is required to leave the marital residence during the separation period.
 In contentious situations, the court may decide based on factors like safety and child welfare.

 What not to do in a divorce in North Carolina?